Saturday, September 15, 2012

 Oil on canvas, 6'x4'

-Last year while out at sea with ACCESS, a research partnership between PRBO Conservation Science, and our two local marine sanctuaries, Gulf of the Farallones and Cordell Bank, I had trouble concentrating on the story I was reporting because the surface of the water captured my attention and wouldn't let go.
+Last year while out at sea with ACCESS, a research partnership between PRBO Conservation Science and our two local marine sanctuaries, Gulf of the Farallones and Cordell Bank, I had trouble concentrating on the story I was reporting because the surface of the water captured my attention and wouldn't let go.

 A few days later I put a soundtrack to the feeling: 2Cellos play Cold Play's "Viva la Vida"

-Painter Stephen Ehret, who has lived in an anchor-oat boat on Richardson Bay since the early 1970s, has painted nothing but the "face" of water for over a decade.
+Painter Stephen Ehret, who has lived in an anchor-out boat on Richardson Bay since the early 1970s, has painted nothing but the "face" of water for over a decade.
 "Water is very emotional," he says.
 "It goes through different phases and repeats different faces everyday depending on the wind and sun."

 Stephen Ehret, "Early Morning Rain"